How to Tie Your Kids’ Sport Shoes – Let’s Support and Protect Your Kids’ Feet!

 If your child is involved in a particular sport, there is a specific shoe tying technique that prevents foot injuries as well as general foot and heel pain.
 This shoe tying method is also going to help improve your child’s performance, since the more secure the shoes feel around your child’s feet, the more stable and confident your child is going to be on the playing field.
+Let me show you how to tie your kids’ sport shoes to maximize performance and prevent injuries.

 When children are involved in sports or high impact activities, they are stressing out their feet and legs at a whole different level.
 It’s important to keep their feet protected and supported by providing them with the correct type of shoes and lacing those shoes properly.